wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 For example, a doubling of RAM does not usually yield a doubling of transaction throughput.
 So one question performance engineers are asked to answer is whether running two smaller servers processes more transactions than a big server with the equivalent memory of several smaller servers.<a href="#Tasks">*</a>

-BTW, Amazon sells RAM memory by "GiB" (for Gibibyte) rather than the more traditional "Gigabytes" used by hard disk drive manufacturers to mean a 1,000,000,000,when using a "base 10" method of counting, where each digit can have 10 values (from 0 thru 9).
-Counting each digit, that's 10 to the 9th power.
+BTW, Amazon sells RAM memory by "GiB" (for Gibibyte) rather than the more traditional "Gigabytes" used by hard disk drive manufacturers to mean 1,000,000,000,when using a "base 10" method of counting, where each digit can have 10 values (from 0 thru 9).
+Counting each digit, that's 10 to the 9th power.<a target="_blank" href="https://steemit.com/data-science/@deeplizard/hexadecimal-explained-or-higher-than-base-10-positional-numeral-systems">*</a>
 A Gibitype is based on "base 2" (1 or 0) counting that computers use internally, and 2 to the 30th power which is equivalent to worth 1,073,741,824 bytes in base 10.
 The difference between the two increases exponentially as numbers get larger: about 7% at the Gibibyte/Gigabyte level but 9% at the Tibibyte/Terabyte level (the equivalent of 1,099,511,627,776 bytes in base 2).